LewKM/Notes-Coins-Change-Calculator/README.md

 If you have any feedback, suggestions, or bug reports, please feel free to [open an issue](https://github.com/your-repo/issues).
 Your contributions are welcome!

 Enjoy shopping with the Kenyan Shopping Cart and Currency Change Calculator!

-Currency Options: Not implemented in the provided code.
-This could be added as a configuration option at the beginning of the program to allow users to select their preferred currency for displaying prices.